eiriniOG/coverwallet-app/README.md

  #### 3. Insights and Results
- The following is a summary, please refer to notebook `model_training_v2.ipynb` for full details.
+ The following is a summary, please refer to notebook `model_training_v2.ipynb` for full details and plots.
 ##### 3.1 From Data
 - Accounts initial dataset has 5709 rows and Quotes initial dataset has 11724 rows.
 - Filtering was implemented when encountering duplicates in Quotes dataset (all full row duplicates were erased).